KurtWang818/python/pythonFinal/README.md

 #2. ui.py

   The ui.py file is a gui for all the analysis.
+Run **python ui.py** will start the ui page for this project.
 User can choose one of the five analysis and input the parameter.
 Then the corresponding analysis will be executed based on the user selection.
 Then the results and the image will be shown on a new window of the gui.

   ![alt tag](https://github.com/KurtWang818/python/blob/master/pythonFinal/images/Screen%20Shot%202016-12-10%20at%201.09.40%20PM.png)